- Algaebase: Specialises in algae on land and in water. The coverage of marine algae is most complete.

 - The Taxonomy Database: Curated US database, which provides classification and nomenclature to around 10% of known species maintained by the National Center for Biotechnology Information.

-- Tree of Life: Made up of more than 2000 webpages, and contains information about the diversity of organisms on earth.
+- Tree of Life: Made up of more than 2000 webpages, contains information about the diversity of organisms on earth.
 Each page contains information about one group of organisms and the pages link together in the form of an evolutionary tree.

 - ZooBank: Aims to be “a central, authoritative and comprehensive resource for scientific names in zoology”.